Skip to content

 Update

-In order to change models' fields the update! macro is used:
+To change models' fields the rorm::update builder is used:

 pub async fn set_good_password(db: &Database) -> Result<(), rorm::Error> {